 The prince's lawyers argue that alleged victim, Giuffre "may suffer from false memories" and want to ask the witness about the "theory of false memories".

-Covid-19 has infected more than 242M people and killed over 4.9M globally.
-Here are the virus-related developments for October 20:
+Covid-19 has infected more than 324M people and killed over 5.5M worldwide.
+Here are some of the latest coronavirus-related developments: